Alpha OBGYN Inc

 Human papillomavirus, or HPV, is a serious personal and public health issue and is something that every parent and sexually active man and women should think about.
-At Alpha OBGYN in Alpharetta, Georgia, Dr. Sowmya Reddy is committed to educating every woman in her care about the risks of HPV and offering diagnostic and prevention tools to help you stay as healthy as possible.
+At Alpha OBGYN in Alpharetta and Cumming, Georgia, Dr. Sowmya Reddy is committed to educating every woman in her care about the risks of HPV and offering diagnostic and prevention tools to help you stay as healthy as possible.
 To learn more, schedule an appointment today.
 You can reach the administrative staff by phone, or access the online scheduling tool 24 hours a day.

 HPV stands for human papillomavirus and is actually a group of related viruses.
 There are more than 150 different types of HPV, many of which your body can fight off on its own with no health ramifications.